 HowDIY was informed by each level of the meta-design framework to broaden participation in 3D printing as a design activity involving both physical and digital media (Section 5).
-This section presents outcomes from the user study that align with the meta-design framework.
+This section presents user study outcomes that align with the meta-design framework.

 6.2.1 Designing Design: CAD is not Required, but Modification is Encouraged.
 Participants spent an average estimated 24.7 minutes on the site, split across an average of 4.8 sessions.
-Participants made an average of 28 searches per visit, viewing on average 5 design-views.
-Many visited how to remix designs seen on HowDIY.
+Participants averaged 28 searches per visit, viewing on average 5 design-views, often viewing remixing guides.
 All but two participants mentioned they would be willing to print modified designs in the followup questionnaire, with the remaining two split between only printing pre-made designs or original designs they created.
-Most mentioned willingness to print pre-made designs (n=15), indicating that end-users recognize that CAD skills are not always required to print.
+Most mentioned willingness to print pre-made designs (n=15), indicating that endusers recognize that CAD skills are not always required to print.